Megidd/jewelry-personalization/prompt1.md

 ## Product innovation

-* If personlization is innovative:
+* If personalization is innovative:
    * It will be already popular with high margin.
    * Workshop workflow doesn't matter.
 * If personalization is _not_ innovative: